 The game starts from a solid classic platformer core (Reggie walks and jumps with a very polished physics engine), and adds brand new mechanics to it.
 The most important of these mechanics is the gravity switching.
 Gravity based games are not something new, but Reggie gives this concept a whole new meaning.
-While controlling Reggie, the player is able to freely invert his gravitational pull.
+While controlling Reggie, players will use our multi gravity switching, which allows them to invert their gravitational pull at will.
 Not just in certain areas of the game, not just for switching from floor to ceiling, but as a totally freely flowing movement at any time.
 Gravity switching has never been so natural before!
 This lack of limitation gives Reggie the ability of progressing through the air by chaining a series of swaps.
-We call this movement the 'Multi-Gravity Switch'.
-This ability, which describes an oscillant trajectory, is the fingerprint of the game.
-Those who can master the Multi-Gravity Switch, will master Reggie!
+Those who can master gravity, will master Reggie!

 In Reggie every level is different.
 All of them include fully hand-drawn HD foregrounds and backgrounds.
 Also, most of them feature dynamic background details, so you can get lost inside our colorful immersive worlds.
 On the other hand, the main character and enemies are made in 3D to make them feel more alive.
 They have cell shading, so they blend in perfectly with the 2D material around.
 Good art direction is the absolute key to the consistent style in the game.

 Things are getting weird in the sixteen-thousandth century, where Reggie comes from: Suddenly, nobody remembers the age-old twelfth century at all!
 What happened there?
 Was there ever a twelfth century at all?
 Nobody knows...